maynero/youtube-to-m3u/README.md

 ## Requirements
 ### All Versions
-python - must be 3.10 or higher (3.8 or lower is not supported by streamlink) requests (can be installed by typing ```pip install requests``` at cmd/terminal window) <br>
+python - must be 3.10 or higher (3.8 or lower is not supported by streamlink) <br>
+requests (can be installed by typing ```pip install requests``` at cmd/terminal window) <br>

 ### All Versions except youtube_non_stream_link.py